oxinabox/DataDeps.jl/README.md

  - `DATADEPS_DISABLE_DOWNLOAD` -- causes any action that would result in the download being triggered to throw an exception.
    - useful e.g. if you are in an environment with metered data, where your datasets should have already been downloaded earlier, and if there were not you want to respond to the situation rather than let DataDeps download them for you.
    - default `false`

-## DataDepsGenerators
-[DataDepsGenerators.jl](https://github.com/oxinabox/DataDepsGenerators.jl) is a julia package to help generate DataDeps registration blocks from well known data sources.
-It attempts to use webscraping and such to workout what should be in the registration block.

-## Usage for users